AnglyPascal/scala3-mustache/README.md

 # Scala3-Mustache

-This is rewrite of [scala-mustache][4] for scala3 with some bug fixes.
+This is a rewrite of [scala-mustache][4] for scala3 with some bug fixes.

 ## What is Mustache?